-- Team Penalty Regulations - 21.3 When a team has players serving penalties and no additional players in the penalty bench waiting to serve penalties: - 21.3.a upon the expiration of a player's penalties, the player whose penalties expired first may return to the ice. - 21.3.b players who have finished serving their penalties but who cannot be released from the penalty bench because their team is already at its maximum permissible strength on the ice must remain in the penalty bench until play is stopped. - Case 1: A1, A2, and A3 were assessed penalties, in that order, at different times.
+- 21.3 When a team has players serving penalties and no additional players in the penalty bench waiting to serve penalties: - 21.3.a upon the expiration of a player's penalties, the player whose penalties expired first may return to the ice. - 21.3.b players who have finished serving their penalties but who cannot be released from the penalty bench because their team is already at its maximum permissible strength on the ice shall remain in the penalty bench until play is stopped. - Case 1: A1, A2, and A3 were assessed penalties, in that order, at different times.
 All three players are in the penalty bench.
 A1's penalty has expired, and A2 and A3 are serving their penalties.
 Team A has a goalkeeper and three skaters on the ice. - a.
 A2's penalty expires. - b.
 A3's penalty expires. - Ruling 1: "First expired, first out". - a.
 A1 is released from the penalty bench.
 Team A now has a goalkeeper and four skaters on the ice.
 A2 may not return to the ice until play is stopped, as A3 is still serving a penalty.
-If A2 returned to the ice then Team A would have too many players on the ice. - b.
-A2 is released from the penalty bench.
+If A2 returned to the ice then Team A would have too many players on the ice.
+(Rules 21.3.a & 21.3.b) - A2 is released from the penalty bench.
 Team A now has a goalkeeper and five skaters on the ice.
-A3 may not return to the ice until play is stopped. - 21.4 Cancellation of a Minor Penalty by a Goal.
+A3 may not return to the ice until play is stopped.
+(Rules 21.3.a & 21.3.b) - 21.4 Cancellation of a Minor Penalty by a Goal.
 If the team scored against has more penalized players, including delayed penalties, than the team that scored, a Minor penalty may be cancelled or nullified.
-Fully served penalties are never cancelled or nullified by goals scored. - Case 1: A1 is serving a Minor penalty.
-No other player is serving a penalty.
-Team A scores. - Ruling 1: No change to A1's penalty. - Case 2: A1 is serving an Unsportsmanlike Conduct penalty.
-No other player is serving a penalty.
-Team B scores. - Ruling 2: No change to A1's penalty. - Case 3: A1 is serving a Minor penalty.
-B1 is serving the first of two consecutive Minor penalties.
-Team A scores. - Ruling 3: No change to the penalties, since Team A and Team B each have one penalized player.

-- Case 4: A1, B1, and B2 are serving Minor penalties.
-A delayed Minor penalty is signalled on A2.
-Team B scores. - Ruling 4: Each team has two penalized players (B1 and B2, A1 and A2).
-Therefore, no penalties are cancelled or nullified.
-A2's penalty is assessed. - 21.4.a If no penalties are being served, a delayed Minor penalty may be nullified. - 21.4.a (1) If there is one delayed Minor penalty, then it is nullified. - 21.4.a (2) If there is more than one delayed penalty, then the first delayed Minor penalty is nullified, with the following exceptions. - 21.4.a (2) (a) If the first delayed penalty is a fully served penalty, then all subsequent penalties to that participant are assessed.

-21.4.a (2) (b) If the first two delayed penalties are fully served penalties to different participants, then no penalty is nullified.
+Fully served penalties are never cancelled or nullified by goals scored. - 21.4.a If no penalties are being served, a delayed Minor penalty may be nullified. - 21.4.a (1) If there is one delayed Minor penalty, then it is nullified. - 21.4.a (2) If there is more than one delayed penalty, then the first delayed Minor penalty is nullified, with the following exceptions. - 21.4.a (2) (a) If the first delayed penalty is a fully served penalty, then all subsequent penalties to that participant are assessed. - 21.4.a (2) (b) If the first two delayed penalties are fully served penalties to different participants, then no penalty is nullified.